enessyarali/Easy-Warehouse/DesignDocument.md

 SELECT order INTO orderVar
 FROM RESTOCK-ORDERS RO
 WHERE RO.id = orderId
-If orderVar is empty, raise.
-UnassociatedIDException.
+If orderVar is empty, raise UndefinedRestockOrderException.
 If orderVar.state != COMPLETEDRETURN, raise  WrongOrderStateException.
 SELECT skuItem INTO skuItemsArray
 FROM SKU-ITEMS SI